 Please note that we understand the term “artistic” as based on the disciplines and practices here at UdK, encompassing all four faculties (Fine Arts – Architecture, Media, Design – Music – Performing Arts) which are home to the university.

-The next fellowship period begins on 1st of April 2021.
+The next prospective starting date is 1st of October 2021 (postponement due to the ongoing pandemic and resulting shifts in the programme).
 The deadline for the first application stage is over, we do not accept further applications.